-Check locally for protection walls or dykes, flood barriers, retaining structures, reservoirs or any other technical protection measures to deflect a flood event.
+Check locally for protection walls or dykes, flood barriers, retaining structures, reservoirs or any other technical protection measures to deflect a flood event of an annual return period of 100 years.
+This figure was used for this current risk analysis.
 Possible information sources: Local environmental authorities, sewage works, water and dyke construction authorities, local emergency services etc.